Eye Exams for Contact Lenses

 The Contact Lens Consultation

-The contact lens industry is always developing new innovations to make contacts more comfortable, convenient, and accessible.
-Therefore, one of the initial steps in a contact lens consultation is to discuss with your eye doctor some lifestyle and health considerations that could impact the type of contacts that suit you best.
+The contact lens industry is constantly establishing new innovations to make contacts more comfortable, practical, and available.
+For that reason, among the initial steps in a contact lens assessment is to go over with your optometrist some lifestyle and health considerations that might impact the type of contacts that fit you best.

 Contact Lens Fitting